raspberrypilearning/target-practice-simplified/en/step_3.md

 --- /code ---

-**Tip:** 💡 We have added comments to our code, like `# Set the fill colour for the sky to cyan`, to tell you what it does.
-You don't need to add comments to your code, but they are helpful to remind you what lines of code do.

 --- /task ---

+--- collapse ---

+---
+title: Using comments
+---
+**Tip:** 💡 Comments are useful beacuse they remind you what lines of code do.
+We have added comments to our code, like `# Set the fill colour for the sky to cyan`, to tell you what it does.

+--- /collapse ---

 --- task ---